[Liza first published her admittedly snarky comments on the state of tourism-travel in the late 90s. Last update: 21 Feb 2022.]

 But I save most of my disdain for my fellow travelers.
 As travel became increasingly accessible to the masses, the number of clueless people clogging up airports, dressed poorly, wandering slack-jawed through the terminals with vacant stares (and invariably carrying a food item that they clearly don’t need, like ice cream and pizza), smacking people with the bags they drag behind them, has led to a corresponding decrease in my travel enjoyment (at least in the “getting there” department).

 Since I intend to keep traveling, and really want to have a good time doing so from start to finish, I somewhat humbly offer my critiques of fellow traveler behavior.
 Most of this applies to the casual traveler; most frequent business travelers do indeed have a clue.
 But not all.

 Assuming most people leave their car at some kind of airport parking and get a shuttle to the terminal, it wouldn’t kill you to tip the gal/guy driving you in.
 If they helped you with your bag, give ’em something.
 (Consider this – they know where you parked.)

 If you’re being dropped off by a friend, don’t sit there forever saying goodbye.
 The shuttle vans will run you over and other buses will side-swipe your friend’s car.

 Many airlines have automated kiosks for check in.
 You know, they aren’t hard.
 You can swipe a card, or enter your confirmation number…just step through the process.
-They are designed for morons, namely the ones who weren’t smart enough to check in over the internet and print their own boarding pass, so it’s sad so many of you can’t figure out how to use them.
+They are designed for morons, namely the ones who weren’t smart enough to check in over the internet and save their boarding pass to their phone (or print for us old school folks), so it’s sad so many of you can’t figure out how to use them.

 Going Through Security